chloeandisabel/dynomizer/README.md

 - `POOL_SIZE` for database connections
 - `DATABASE_URL` is set when the database is created

+Optional:

+- `BASIC_AUTH_USERNAME`
+- `BASIC_AUTH_PASSWORD`
+- `BASIC_AUTH_REALM` defaults to "Application"

+If username and password are specified, HTTP Basic authentication is required to access the web app.
+If either is specified, both must be.

 # Usage

 When Dynomizer starts, it reads all of the records from the `schedules`